logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-events.md

   - nshishkin
 ---

-SIEM has an integrated platform for security events management.
+Cloud SIEM has an integrated platform for security events management.
 Here you can view security events that have occured, edit them, assign a security rule to a team member.
 You can filter the list using the top menu filters and the search bar.

    ![Notification](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem-quick-start/event_management-2.png)